inscapist/terraform-k3s-private-cloud/k3s-private-cluster/README.md

 ## Networking

 This module is designed for workload that runs within private subnet.
 A private subnet is simply a subnet not associated with an internet gateway.
 If you don't need egress connectivity for cluster, then you can use the [VPC endpoints for SSM](./extras/ssm_vpc_endpoints).
-Otherwise, session manager would not work
+Otherwise, session manager would not work.

 ### Existing VPC